rspec/rspec-dev/README.markdown

     git
     sqlite3

-### Gem environment
+### Environment environment

-This all works best if you have a gem environment which doesn't require you to install gems as an adminstrator.
-If you use rvm, be sure to use an rvm-installed ruby (not system ruby).

-If you're not using rvm, one solution is to set the `BUNDLE_PATH` environment variable to `~/.bundle` (this is the default for `bundler-1.0.0.beta`, but rumor has it that the final release will have a different default, so better to set it explicitly now).
+The safest bet is to use rvm with an rvm installed ruby (not system ruby) and a clean gemset dedicated to rspec-dev:

+    rvm use 1.8.7 # or whatever version of Ruby you prefer rvm gemset create rspec-dev
+    rvm gemset use rspec-dev

+Windows users can use pik instead of rvm.

+If you use a different Ruby version manager (or none at all), the important thing is that you have a sandboxed gem environment that does not require you to use sudo to install gems, and has no rspec libraries installed.

 ### required gems

 You just need to install two gems to start:

     gem install rake
-    gem install bundler --version ">= 1.0.0.beta"
+    gem install bundler --pre

 Bundler will only install if you have RubyGems 1.3.6 or later, so you may need to update RubyGems first: